BurdetteLamar/AboutRuby/core/Hash/template.md

 new {|hash, key| ... } → new_hash
 ```

-Returns a new empty hash (no entries).
+Returns a new empty (no entries) Hash object.
 The new hash has an initial default value and an initial default proc that depend on which form above was used.
 See [Default Values](#default-values).

 If neither default_value nor block given, initializes both the default value and the default proc to nil